 What is considered a disability at the University of Puget Sound depends on the condition's severity and its current impact on the learning process.

 Discussion of and/or documentation of a disability are confidential.
-Relevant materials such as test results or psychiatric reports are kept in a confidential file in the Center for Writing, Learning, and Teaching.
+Relevant materials such as test results or psychiatric reports are kept in a confidential file in the office of Student Accessibility and Accommodation.
 Such information is not part of a student's general university file.
 Instructors are not informed of a student's disability without the student's written permission.

 Declaration of a disability is not necessarily a request for accommodation.